Article: “The Power of a Link” by Bryan Braun

 We keep engineering more complexity and then using complex solutions to abstract it away for a while until we build new complexity on top of the new abstractions.
 If we zoom out enough, the overall pictures looks less like overall simplification.

-It’s interesting to view “progress” through this lens: a pile of abstractions, each hiding the previous layer’s complexity.
+It’s interesting to view “progress” through this lens (screenshot from talk): a pile of abstractions, each hiding the previous layer’s complexity.
 Either way, Kyle’s sentiment resonates with me quite often: